HerreraManuel/Group1/README.md

     Back End to Front End
     There is only one class that is responsible for transferring data from the back-end to the front-end and vice-versa.
 The two classes that help with the transfer are:

+        Retrievable – interface class that allows the front end to invoke methods to obtain data stored in the back-end.

 &nbsp;
 ***